natesilva/big-config/README.md

 This provides a simple way to load and manage your project’s configuration files.
 Settings can be contained in a single file or spread across multiple files—your choice.
 They can be stored as JSON, [JSON5](https://github.com/json5/json5), YAML, or in environment variables.

+This system works well for small projects, as well as huge multi-developer systems that have hundreds of settings spread across dozens of files.

 Different environments—such as `development` and `production`—can have their own settings.
-Settings are **merged** with inherited default settings, making it possible to support multiple environments with a minimum of duplication.

-This system works well for small projects, as well as huge multi-developer systems that have hundreds of settings spread across dozens of files.
+A very important feature is that settings are **merged** with inherited default settings.
+This means you won’t have a “combinatorial explosion of config”[¹](https://12factor.net/config), because each environment only needs to define those values, if any, which are different from the defaults.
+And they do not need to define *all* of the values for a given config node, only the ones that differ from the default.

 ## Install